Types of Property Insurance

 Common Types of Insurance for Properties

-Although there are many different types of insurance policies and cover that can be provided for properties, some of the most popular and most commonly utilised insurance types are as follows:
+Although there are many different types of insurance policies and cover that can be provided for properties and as with mortgages you may use a broker or go direct to the provider, some of the most popular and most commonly utilised insurance types are as follows:

 Homeowner’s Insurance – Probably the most commonly purchased and claimed-for type of policy, homeowner’s insurance covers damages and/or thefts which may occur in a home and is a type of insurance with multiple different policy categories to choose from: